 - Email: Accreditation@coa.us.com

-The mission of the Florida State University Nurse Anesthesia Program (NAP) is the advancement of the human sciences through a philosophy of passion infused scientific education, application of clinical education and practice for the betterment of citizens in the community both locally and nationally.
+The mission of the Florida State University Nurse Anesthesia Program (NAP) is to embrace the advancement of the science of anesthesiology through a philosophy of intensive scientific education, evidence-based practice and application of clinical education to practice for the betterment of citizens in both the local and national communities.

 Program Academic Calendar